Police Quest III: The Kindred: Plot

 In 1991, Sonny Bonds returns to the city of Lytton, California with his new wife Marie Bonds (née Wilkans) and reassumes his former position as an officer of the Lytton Police Department, being promoted to sergeant due to his experience and seniority.
 On his first day back, Bonds is assigned to patrol due to an understaffing issue, and handles a call involving a mentally unstable man.
 Bonds becomes concerned about Officer Pat Morales, against whom numerous complaints have been filed over her behavior and attitude.
 Before his shift can end, Bonds is dispatched to a stabbing at a mall, and is horrified to learn that the victim is Marie, who survives the attack but falls into a coma.
 Bonds vows to exact his revenge against Marie's unidentified attackers.

 The next day, Bonds is assigned to Homicide Division to investigate a connection between the assault and another stabbing, but is surprised to find Morales working alongside him on the case as his new partner.
 Investigating the evidence and the previous stabbing, Bonds links it to an unsolved murder, in which the victim had a pentagram carved into their body post mortem.
 With the help of a witness, Bonds identifies the suspect as Steve Rocklin, whose background includes links to a cult that deals cocaine.
 A few days later, Bonds and Morales are called to investigate a dead body in an alleyway, and determine it to be murder and linked to their investigation.
 Suspecting the cult link might be relevant and that Rocklin is the killer, Bonds and Morales predict where he will strike next and prevent him from killing again.
 Bonds and Morales pursue Rocklin, who is eventually killed in a traffic collision.

 Investigating Rocklin's motive for the murders, Bonds and Morales realize that someone else is involved in the crimes: alongside finding cocaine in Rocklin's wrecked car, someone had torched Rocklin's home before investigators could search it.
 Bonds learns that Rocklin had connections to the late Jesse Bains and his brother Michael Bains, whom he learns is psychotic and extremely dangerous.
-At the same time, Bonds becomes suspicious of Morales' behavior, including a series of suspicious phone calls, and reports her to internal affairs after discovering some of the seized cocaine her in possession.
+At the same time, Bonds becomes suspicious of Morales' behavior, including a series of suspicious phone calls, and reports her to internal affairs after discovering some of the seized cocaine in her police locker.

 Tracking Michael to a run-down house, Bonds and Morales acquire a search warrant and call for backup before raiding the house, defeating Michael and the cult members.
-Morales suddenly turns on Bonds and holds him at gunpoint, but is promptly shot by an internal affairs detective, who reveals they had been monitoring Morales since his report.
-With the case concluded, Bonds visits Marie in the hospital, where she regains consciousness and announces she is pregnant with their baby.
+Morales suddenly turns on Bonds and holds him at gunpoint, revealing herself as the cult's mole in the department, but is promptly gunned down by an internal affairs detective, who reveals they had been monitoring Morales since Bonds' report.
+With the case concluded, Bonds visits Marie in the hospital, where she regains consciousness and announces she is pregnant with their first child.